JosephEoff/josepheoff.github.io/_posts/2020-08-16-1gnuradio-toc.md

 I've started playing with [GNU Radio](https://www.gnuradio.org/), and found it useful for some of the things I work on.
 This is a collection of posts about learning how to use GNU Radio and making (and using) some tools with it.

 1. [Learning about GNU Radio - A GNU Radio Companion flowgraph to measure impedance](gnuradio-impedancetester) - A first (successful) experiment with GNU-Radio.
+2. [Learning about GNU Radio - How the impedance tester works](gnuradio-impedancetester-1) - A program doing mostly what computers do best - math.